ComputationalLaw/CV19-Data-Privacy-Principles/README.md

 Users must be able to view and have a copy of the data collected about them and also to verify and contest its accuracy.
 This access must be inexpensive and timely in order to be useful to the user.

 ### Transparency
-Consumers should be given notice of an organization’s information practices before any personal information is collected from them.
+Users should be given notice of an organization’s information practices before any personal information is collected from them.
 Organizations should explicitly describe the following:
 * identification of the entity collecting the data;
 * identification of the uses to which the data will be put;
 * identification of any potential recipients of the data;